zaius/vagrant-listen-server/README.md

 ## Clients

-The main reason I developed this was to allow filesystem events to be pushed to a broccoli build pipeline.

-Ideally, you can subscribe to the file changes and trigger builds / whatever in your app
+Clients should run inside the virtual machine as part of your build process.
+Instead of listenting for filesystem events, they should listen on a tcp connection.

+The message format is a newline separated, json encoded array 3 arrays containing the full path of the files that are modified, added and removed (in that order).
+Listen coalesces events for us, so there is no need to do so in your client.

-You can also write a simple server that touches all files on the guest, however you'll have to be aware of loops created if filesystem notifications are passed back from the guest to the host.
+In many cases, a simple client that touches all modified files on the guest is sufficient, however you'll have to be aware of loops created if filesystem notifications are passed back from the guest to the host in any way.

 See the [examples](/examples) section for some implementations.
 Currently there is solely my node based client, but if you're using this in any other